KaanDRoid/Customer-Personality-Analysis-for-Targeted-Marketing/README.md

 - **Segment 2**: Premium wine subscriptions, exclusive events, and VIP memberships.
 - **Segment 3**: Personalized re-engagement campaigns, luxury incentives, and "welcome back" discounts.

-## Future Improvements
-- Experiment with alternative clustering algorithms (e.g., Gaussian Mixture Models, DBSCAN) to uncover more nuanced segments.
-- Use the Elbow Method to determine the optimal number of clusters for K-Means.
-- Add more feature engineering, such as total spending or purchase frequency metrics, to enhance segmentation.
-- Incorporate predictive modeling to forecast customer responses to proposed marketing campaigns.

 ## License
 This project is licensed under the [MIT License](LICENSE).